 As a mom, self-care is probably one of the things that you tend to ignore.
 While your schedule might only permit a quick shower on most days, try to find a way to enjoy an hour in the tub at least once a week.

 A hot bath with Epsom salt will help you relax and release tension in your body.
 Choose salts with essential oils that will give you aromatherapy benefits as well.
 A bath soak can also help you fight anxiety and give you relief.

-Our Deep Relaxation bath salt with 100% pure lavender oil can help reduce stress and anxiety.
-It can also help improve sleep and fight insomnia.
-Adding this to your bath will turn bath time into a truly relaxing experience.
+Our Deep Relaxation Bath Soak with 100% pure lavender essential oil can help reduce stress.
+It can also help improve sleep.
+Adding this to your bath water will turn bath time into a truly relaxing experience.

 You may find more about our bath soaks here.